ibm-cloud-docs/vmwaresolutions/services/standalone_viewingserviceinstances.md

 {:external: target="_blank" .external}

-# Viewing on-premises VMware HCX on IBM Cloud instances
+# Viewing on-premises VMware HCX instances
 {: #standalone_viewingserviceinstances}

-Use this procedure to view the on-premises HCX on {{site.data.keyword.cloud}} instances that you ordered for on-premises use and information about them.
+Use this procedure to view the on-premises HCX instances that you ordered for on-premises use and information about them.

-## Procedure to view on-premises VMware HCX on IBM Cloud instances
+## Procedure to view on-premises VMware HCX instances
 {: #standalone_viewingserviceinstances-procedure}

 Click **Resources** from the left navigation pane and scroll down to the **On-premises HCX Instances** table to view information about the instances that you ordered: